i-D's top music moments of 2016 | read | i-D

-It might have been a nightmare politically but there's no denying 2016 was a great year for music.
-As our hearts broke and we bid farewell to Bowie, Prince, Cohen and Mancuso, we welcomed the increased politicisation of musicians; from Beyonce's Freedom to the entirety of Solange's A Seat at the Table, Dev's Freetown Sound to Chance the Rapper's Colouring Book.
-Their powerful ruminations on race issues and reflections on blackness were a much needed social commentary for this year.
+It might have been a nightmare politically, but there's no denying 2016 was a great year for music.
+As our hearts broke and we bid farewell to Bowie, Prince, Cohen, and Mancuso, we welcomed the increased politicization of musicians.
+From Beyoncé's "Freedom" to the entirety of Solange's A Seat at the Table, Blood Orange's Freetown Sound to Chance the Rapper's Coloring Book, these powerful ruminations on race and reflections on blackness were a much-needed social commentary for this year.
 With brilliant music came brilliant visual albums, zines and loads of awesome merch that we didn't know we needed but definitely do.
-And of course, 2016 also saw more and more musicians speak out about, and in turn help normalise, mental health issues.
+And, of course, 2016 also saw more and more musicians speak out about — and in turn help normalize — mental health issues.
 The music world woke up this year and everyone was watching.
-Here are some of our favourite moments.
+Here are some of our favorite moments.

 Frankie Dunn, Assistant Music Editor